THE COMPLETE EYEWITNESS TIMELINE MAP OF THE CRIME SCENE

 CHERI JO BATES-THE AUTOPSY FINDINGS

 The time of the murder has been estimated between 9.15 pm and 10.45 pm, based on eyewitness reports and autopsy findings.
 One woman from a nearby residence stated that about 10.30 pm "I heard a muted scream, and then a loud sound like an old car being started up - this was about two minutes after I heard the first scream."
 Other eyewitnesses would corroborate the time between 10.15 pm-10.45 pm, suggesting that the idea people failed to adjust for daylight savings, sending the clocks back the previous midnight, highly unlikely.
-Placing the murder at 9.15 pm sounds more plausible, based upon the fact the library closed at 9.00 pm, however considering Cheri Jo Bates arrived at the library shortly after 6.00 pm, this places her in the library for nearly three hours, yet nobody, even her close friends, could actually place her in the library during the entire evening.
+Placing the murder at 9.15 pm sounds more plausible, based upon the fact the library closed at 9.00 pm, however considering Cheri Jo Bates arrived at the library shortly after 6.00 pm, this places her in the library for nearly three hours, yet only one person definitively stated that he saw her in the library during the entire evening.

 Cheri Jo Bates' liver temperature was recorded at 26C and 28C at 9.31 am on October 31st 1966 at autopsy.
 Algor Mortis is the rate at which a body cools after death, very little during the first hour, but calculated thereafter at 1.5 degrees Fahrenheit per hour, dependent on ambient temperature, body size, clothing etc. The temperature in Riverside that day hit a maximum 97 degrees Fahrenheit, falling to 52 degrees Fahrenheit at its lowest, giving us an idea of ambient temperature during this period.
 There was also little to no wind at this time, therefore not adversely affecting the rate of body cooling.
 Taking normal body temperature of 98.6 degrees Fahrenheit and Cheri Jo Bates median liver temperature of 80.6 Fahrenheit at 9.31 am, we can calculate the approximate time of her murder,